jjinux/doc-code-verify/README.md

 	Simple one-liner <!-- MERGE oneLiner -->, and so is...

-There are some XXX's in the code.
+There are some TODO's in the code.

 Make sure things get printed to stderr using: stderr.writeString("Message").